Im4r0ve/Fit-second-degree-polynomial/README.md

 # FitLinetoData
-Fit polynomial line by using gramm schmidt
+Fit second degree polynomial to the data in sourceData.txt